One of the hardest things about being a first-generation college student is you don’t know what you don’t know.

 communities we serve.”

 When you ask the faculty and staff of CWU what gives them purpose, many will say that it’s the ability to have a direct, positive impact on the lives of young people and outfit them with the knowledge they need to maximize their potential.

-Director of Grants Miriam Bocchetti (’04) has spent her entire 18-year career at Central advocating for people just like her.
-She grew up working in the fields with her family before she joined the College Assistance Migrant Program (CAMP) during her freshman year at CWU—a program she went on to lead for eight years.
+Director of Grants Miriam Bocchetti (’06) has spent her entire 18-year career at Central advocating for people just like her.
+Her mom was a migrant farmworker and Bocchetti worked alongside her as a hotel housekeeper before she joined the College Assistance Migrant Program (CAMP) during her freshman year at CWU—a program she went on to lead for eight years.

 Bocchetti now oversees CAMP, the High School Equivalency Program (HEP), two Educational Opportunity Centers (EOC), Student Support Services (SSS), and Passport to College.
 She puts her heart and soul into her work, and she remembers others doing the same for her when she was an undergrad.

 All she needed was someone to show her the ropes.
 Today, Bocchetti and her colleagues spend every day advocating for students from underserved backgrounds and helping them discover their strengths so they can thrive.

 “The most important element of these programs is that they provide equal access to education for people who don’t have the same resources as traditional college students,” said Bocchetti, who went on to complete her doctorate in 2021.
 “They’re no different than other students; they just haven’t been given the guidance and pathways they need to be successful.
 Most of them don’t even know where to start, and that’s what we are here for.”